• Skip to primary navigation

 In golf they are a major part of betting due the huge number of entrants and the associated difficulty in picking the winner.
 Each way shots at 50/1, 100/1 or even higher can quite often deliver stunning returns in golf, especially if you play at a bookie offering enhanced terms, such as the top five players or more.

-Each way and place bets are a valuable part of any gambler’s armoury and knowing how they work and how to use them can be crucial in making a sustained profit from betting.
-As ever… good luck!
+Each way and place bets are a valuable part of any gambler’s armoury and knowing how they work and how to use them can be crucial to make a well informed bet.

 Primary Sidebar